ADheeraj33/ADheeraj33/README.md

 - 👋 Hi, I’m @ADheeraj33
-- 👀 I’m interested in anime, novels, K-pop, and as of 2022, coding!
+- 👀 I’m interested in anime, novels, K-pop, gaming, and as of 2022, coding!
 - 🌱 I’m currently learning Electronics and Communication Engineering at VIT Vellore
 - 💞️ I’m looking to collaborate with people so I can start making my code bigger and better
 - 📫 How to reach me -